nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Flexible Optional Fields**: Fields like level, subject, and lesson time are optional, providing flexibility in the amount of detail added for each student.

-In the activity diagram for the "Add Student" feature below, the sequence of actions involved in adding a student to the system is illustrated, covering validation, error handling, and the addition of the student.
+#### 4.2.1 Implementation - Activity Diagram
+The activity diagram below highlights the various decision points during the process of adding a student, including checks for valid command formats, parameter validity, matching subjects and levels, and whether the student already exists in EduManage.
+If all checks pass, the student is successfully added to the EduManage, and the user receives a success message.
+If any check fails, the user is notified with an appropriate error message.

 <puml src="diagrams/AddActivityDiagram.puml" alt="AddActivityDiagram" />

-#### Design Considerations
+#### 4.2.2 Design Considerations
 **Centralized Validation in Subject Class**
 - **Current Implementation (Alternative 1)**:
     - **Description**: Validation logic within the Subject class ensures that the list of valid subjects by level remains consistent.
 This makes it straightforward to update validation rules or allowed subjects.